by Rebecca J. Stahl, MA

 Risk Factors TOP

-FH increases the risk of developing atherosclerosis at a young age.
-This is the hardening of arteries from plaque build-up.
-The build-up of plaque can also cause:
+FH increases the risk of cardiovascular disease at a young age.
+This can include:

 National Heart, Lung, and Blood Institute